-After selecting 'Pie chart' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what labels, values, and style attributes were selected for this specific chart, as well as the end result.
+Clicking the 'See a basic example' option will show what a sample chart looks like after adding data and editing with the style.
+You'll also see what labels and style attributes were selected for this specific chart, as well as the end result.

 Create a Chart

 After adding data, go to the 'Traces' section under the 'Structure' menu on the left-hand side.
 Choose the 'Type' of trace, then choose 'Pie' under 'Simple' chart type.

 Next, select the 'Values' and 'Labels' for your pie chart from the dropdpwn menus.
 This will create a raw pie chart, as seen below.